evnchw/evnchw.github.io/_quant/20240806_literature_survey_defi.md

 ## The top 100 papers

-For each paper, we present three bullet points.
+For each paper, we present the title/abstract/citation count, followed by three bullet points.

-1. Research objective - this covers the main research question(s), the goal of the work, etc.
+- Research objective - this covers the main research question(s), the goal of the work, etc.
-2. Key findings - this covers important findings and how they were achieved (methodology, etc.).
+- Key findings - this covers important findings and how they were achieved (methodology, etc.).
-3. Implications & evaluation - this covers the implications of the research and our opinion on the research overall.
+- Implications & evaluation - this covers the implications of the research and our opinion on the research overall.

 ### #1.
 Zetzsche, Dirk A., Douglas W. Arner, and Ross P. Buckley.
 "Decentralized finance."
 Journal of Financial Regulation 6.2 (2020): 172-203.

-*Citations: 492*
+> DeFi (‘decentralized finance’) has joined FinTech (‘financial technology’), RegTech (‘regulatory technology’), cryptocurrencies, and digital assets as one of the most discussed emerging technological evolutions in global finance.
+Yet little is really understood about its meaning, legal implications, and policy consequences.
+In this article we introduce DeFi, put DeFi in the context of the traditional financial economy, connect DeFi to open banking, and end with some policy considerations.
+We suggest that decentralization has the potential to undermine traditional forms of accountability and erode the effectiveness of traditional financial regulation and enforcement.
+At the same time, we find that where parts of the financial services value chain are decentralized, there will be a reconcentration in a different (but possibly less regulated, less visible, and less transparent) part of the value chain.
+DeFi regulation could, and should, focus on this reconcentrated portion of the value chain to ensure effective oversight and risk control.
+Rather than eliminating the need for regulation, in fact DeFi requires regulation in order to achieve its core objective of decentralization.
+Furthermore, DeFi potentially offers an opportunity for the development of an entirely new way to design regulation: the idea of ‘embedded regulation’.
+Regulatory approaches could be built into the design of DeFi, thus potentially decentralizing both finance and its regulation, in the ultimate expression of RegTech.

-  - **Research objective**:
+  - **Citations**: 492
+  - **Research objective**: To discuss the role of financial regulation in DeFi, the relationship to traditional financial regulation, and recommendations for regulating DeFi.
   - **Key findings**:
   - **Implications & evaluation**:

 <!-- placeholder -->
 ### #X. PLACEHOLDER